 When Is The Ideal Nap For A Toddler?

 One thing I’ve noticed in all of my sleep “research” is that having a toddler wake up around 4 hours before bedtime appears to be the sweet spot.
 I’ve also discovered that having a toddler snooze for about an hour after lunch appears to be a sweet spot.
-So, if you can strike a good balance between those time frames, you’ll be well on your way to a successful nap.
+So, if you can hit a good balance between those time frames, you’ll be well on your way to a successful nap.

 What Time Should A Toddler Wake Up

 Again, one of the things that sleep specialists generally recommends is a wake-up time of 6-8 a.m. and a bedtime of 6-8 p.m.
 It’s possible that all of your options revolve around what’s best for your family.
 For example, if your